micahstubbs/experiments/crossfilter/irish-sporthorses/05/README.md

-abstract out the map svg into a separate file
+- abstract out the map svg into a separate file
+- hide the breed code text